Vinyl liners can easily become wrinkled in swimming pools. Swimming pool liners are made of very thin material and over time, they may form wrinkles.

 - Water loss: When water is pumped out or leaks out of a pool liner, the vinyl will contract and make it difficult to reset the pool liner with no wrinkles.

 How to Remove Pool Liner Wrinkles

-Aside from being unsightly, wrinkles at the bottom of the pool liner can feel unpleasant on your feet and should be taken care of as soon as possible.
+Wrinkles at the bottom of the pool liner can also feel unpleasant on your feet and should be taken care of as soon as possible.

 Refill Your Pool

 Wrinkles can form if the water level is lower than normal for an extended amount of time.
 If you notice wrinkles starting in the liner, refill the pool and try to smooth out the wrinkles as you fill it up.

 Stretch It Out with Your Hands, Feet, or a Pool Brush

 An easy way to get the wrinkles out of the pool liner is by using your hands, feet, or a pool brush.
 Wear shoes and walk along the wrinkles to smooth them out.
 Your feet, hands, or a pool brush are reliable ways to get rid of small wrinkles, but you may have to use a swimming pool brush to get some of the bigger, more stubborn wrinkles out.

 Wrinkles in your vinyl pool liner are much more likely to form in cold water than in warm water.
 Try heating the water until the liner softens so that you can work the wrinkles out more easily with your hands, a pool brush, plunger, or your feet.
 Head over to my guide on the right pool temp for more info on what temperature you should keep in your pool.